Souukou/bu_cs611_fancy_bank/README.md

     You will see a green badge near your commit ID that shows that your code passed the builder check.

 4. When you are ready to merge, click **Squash and merge**. (**NOT Merge Pull Request**) This will combine all your commits into one single commit and merge it into main branch.

+## Auto Format

+To avoid different formatting rules by different IDE, we provided an xml format specification `java-formatter.xml` that could be imported to your own IDE.

+* If you use the latest version of IDEA, you do not need to do anything.
+This format file is exported from IDEA.

+* If you use VSCode, ctrl+shift+P, `Java Formatter Settings with Preview`, replace the `.vscode\java-formatter.xml` with our xml file.

+* If you use Eclipse, Google it.